 When Is the Best Time to Book Airfare to Maui

 When booking airfare to visit Maui try to depart and arrive during the middle of the week, this is when airfare tends to be the lowest.
 During the busy holiday season, you may be able to find cheaper flights by flying during December 24, 25, and January 1.

-Lately, we’ve really been enjoying the search features on Skyscanner’s website where you have the ability to search the entire month for the cheapest flights.
+Lately, we’ve really been enjoying the search features on Skyscanner’s website where you can search the entire month for the cheapest flights.
 For example, in Maui during the holiday season, you could search for the cheapest flights departing in December and returning in January.

 We ended up staying in Maui for one week, arriving in Maui on December 21 and departed on December 28.
 We were able to spend Christmas in Hawaii!